CathyQian/Data-Structures-and-Algorithms/Algorithm Summary.md

 Cheatsheet of time complexity for different algorithms: https://www.bigocheatsheet.com/

 ## bfs
 bfs and dfs are top solutions for finding all path/permutations/combinations.
-Besides, bfs is also a good option to find shortest path by building the tree layer by layer; dfs can also be used to find count (similar to dynamic programming).
-If visited elements won't appear in the tree again, the first time the target is achieved is always the shortest path.
+Besides, bfs is also a good option to find shortest path (i.e., string addition/removal/mutation, graph distance) by building the tree layer by layer -- if visited elements won't appear in the tree again, the first time the target is achieved is always the shortest path. dfs can also be used to find count (similar to dynamic programming).

 - [Perfect Squares](AllSolutions/Perfect%20Squares.py) (BFS for shortest path)
 - [Word Search](AllSolutions/Word%20Search.py)